Brilliant People – A Short Story – Fantasy / Thriller

 It was Bear.

-The summer breeze gently shifted the ashes, forming shapes like the aluminium powder in an Etch A Sketch.
+The summer breeze gently shifted the ashes, forming shapes like the aluminum powder in an Etch A Sketch.
 It illustrated the image of Bear’s face on the paving.
 And a single hot tear streaked Gilly’s pale cheek.

 At that moment Gilly heard Enid’s street door scream on its hinges.
 It grew its moans in the silence of the street.

+She glanced up.
+Saw that Enid had jimmied open the weathered door which gave ingress to her cat sanctuary.
+She came shambling down her weed-choked path.
+Eyes all puss-filled and blistered as though the sockets had ignited in fire.
+Her hands japed at air.
+Sharp nails catching sun-rays.
+Gestures of helpless loss.
 Her knees melted steadily into the ground.
 Serving a purpose no more.
 Her old and frail form alighted on its rump in the middle of the road.
 And she let out a snap of sound.
 Something colossal devoured by flame.
 That final break in the heat.
 Crash.

 Gilly’s statue-like face was now seized by an icy rictus of disbelief.
 Black ashes powdering her grief.
 Her mind striving to make sense of it all.